Massachusetts Probate Record Research

 Wills and Estate Administrations

-State law mandates probate court files are public records and are available for review, copying, and or for purchasing certified copies.
+State law fortunately mandates probate court files are public records and are available for review, copying, and or for purchasing certified copies.

 "In general, probate files can contain a single record, such as a letter of administration, or contain a combination of records, such as a will, various bonds, inventories, accounts, claims, petitions, administrations and lists of heirs.
-Some files are very small, others can contain hundreds and hundreds of pages."
+Some files are very small, others can contain hundreds of pages."

-NOTE: Researchers should understand that not every person leaves behind a will or any other type of probate record.
+NOTE: Researchers should understand not every person leaves behind a will or any other type of probate record.
 Many people either "give away" property and valuables before their death or, quite simply, fail to prepare for the inevitable.

 A good rule of thumb, for any probate researcher, is to not only search possible probate files on one single person, i.e., your great-great grandfather, but also search for his children, brothers, sisters, aunts, uncles and cousins.
 Therein lies the beauty of probate files.
 Probate records are primarily family oriented documents.
 In many cases researchers mistakenly search for that one all important name and if not located, move on to other types of records.
 By doing so, valuable information can easily be overlooked.
 The majority of probate files, probably 95%, are indexed only by the decedent - not by other heirs listed in the document.
 That is why it is very important to broaden the search.